 How To Delete All of Your Instagram Direct Messages

-Remember when Instagram was a place to share photos?
-Well, of course, it still is, but in addition to that core functionality, Instagram now does a lot of other tasks as well.
+When Instagram first rolled out, it was just a place to share photos.
+The app has consistently added feature after feature, however, and one of the most popular features has been the addition of Direct Messages.
 Among a myriad of other features, users can now chat on-on-one and create groups in which to send direct messages to one another.
 It seems strange but there are many people who use Instagram as their main instant messaging service.

 Unfortunately, Instagram wasn’t really designed for DMs and it shows in the relative paucity of tools for managing your DM inbox.
 Once your inbox gets cluttered, whether with old messages from your friends or with spam and sketchy links sent by scammers (never tap or click on a link in an Instagram DM if you don’t know the person who sent it, by the way!), it’s rather a pain to get it uncluttered.
 Is there a way to delete all your conversations at once and get a fresh start?